sinucep/kOS-Computer/Doc/KSP-BASIC.md

 v1.1.0                 v0.0.0-alpha
 v1.1.1                 v0.0.0-alpha
 ```
-## KSP-Basic commands
+## KSP-BASIC commands
-KSP-Basic is not casesensitive.
+KSP-BASIC is not casesensitive.
 ### AG1, AG2, ...
 AG10
 Toggles the boolean state of the Action Groups.
 No parameters.
 ### CLS